Brand Guidelines

 Accessibility Standards

-QuanChain follows WCAG 2.1 AA standards to ensure our interfaces are usable by all stakeholders, including government and enterprise users.
+QuanChain follows WCAG 2.1 AA standards to ensure interfaces are usable by all stakeholders, including government and enterprise users.

 Color Contrast